 How to Compete With Free

-I read Mike’s latest article three times.
+You should read Mike’s latest article several times.
 Not because it’s hard to understand, but because it’s amazing stuff.
-I read it again and again and then I went through a whole series of his articles.
+Read it again and again and then read through a whole series of related his articles.

 Mike argues that “saying you can’t compete with free is saying you can’t compete.”
 This is mainly directed at the music industry, which refuses to innovate and instead chooses to complain.
 His contribution is not some opinionated rant: it’s an economic argument that is hard to counter with the usual copyright lament: